DaniruKun/osu-3DS/README.md

 # osu!3DS
-osu!3DS is a homebrew port of osu! for the Nintendo 3DS.
+osu!3DS is a HomeBrew port of [osu!](http://osu.ppy.sh) for the Nintendo 3DS.
 It's currently in very early stages.
 Feel free to submit issues and pull requests.
-### Installation
+## Installation
-- copy osu! assets into `/romfs/default`
+1. Copy osu! assets into `/romfs/default`
-- build using devkitpro
+2. Build using devkitpro
-- load into citra or a 3ds with homebrew
+3. Load into citra or a 3ds with HomeBrew